Optimal destabilization of K-unstable Fano varieties via stability thresholds: Notions and Preliminaries

 Let $(X,\Delta)$ be a log Fano pair and $F$ a prime divisor over $X$, where $F$ arises on proper normal model $\mu:Y\to X$.
 We will be interested in how anti-canonical divisors of $(X,\Delta)$ vanish along $F$.

 Fix a positive integer $r$ so that $r(K_X+\Delta)$ is Cartier.
 Following \cite[Def.
 1.3.1]{Fuj16}, we say $F$ is \emph{dreamy} if the $\N \times \Z$-graded algebra

 is finitely generated over $k$; this is independent of the choice of $r$.
-By \cite[Corollary 1.3.1]{BCHM10}, $F$ is dreamy if $Y$ is Fano type (i.e. there exists a $\Q$-divisor $B$ on $Y$ such that $(Y,B)$ is klt and $-K_{Y}-B$ is big and nef).
+By \cite[Corollary 1.3.1]{BCHM10}, $F$ is dreamy if $Y$ is Fano type (i.e. there exists a $\Q$-divisor $B$ on $Y$ such that $(Y,B)$ is klt and $-K_{Y}-B$ is big and nef), since a small $\bQ$-factorial modification of $Y$ is a Mori dream space.

 We consider the invariants

 and

 The invariant $S_{X,\Delta}(F)$ plays a key role in the work K. Fujita, C. Li, and others on K-stability.